 their way downstream.

 Last, but not least, are those artifacts I've named sinkers.
-Sinkers tend to be round in
+Sinkers tend to be round in cross

-large rocks or along the actual streambed, and are rarely seen in sand and gravel.
+along the actual streambed, and are rarely seen in sand and gravel.

 Well, that about wraps up my artifact hydrodynamics theory for now.
-It will, I'm sure,
+It will, I'm sure, evolve

 According to Bill's theory of artifact dynamics, is my point a....